‘Where’s Durham?’: Investigation of Russia-collusion probe’s origin quietly hits second anniversary

 That was in May 2019.

-Nearly two years later, Mr. Trump and other conservatives mock the investigation that has practically disappeared without an utterance from Mr. Durham or any sign that he has uncovered anything.
+Two years later, Mr. Trump and other conservatives mock the investigation that has practically disappeared without an utterance from Mr. Durham or any sign that he has uncovered anything.

 “Where’s Durham?”
 Mr. Trump said in March.
 “Is he a living, breathing human being?
 Will there ever be a Durham report?”